 Perhaps the biggest showstopper of the rustic-meets-modern kitchen is the reclaimed wood.
 Although, according to Henderson, this wasn't the original plan for the space.
 The designer initially wanted wood that could work for the floor and the ceiling, but this idea was tossed after the real wood samples just weren't working.
 Then, there was the talk of using plain white shaker cabinets instead.

-Henderson would have ended up with an entirely different kitchen had it not been for Ross Alan Reclaimed Wood, a Los Angeles-based builder that was able to provide the stunning 200-year-old reclaimed Beachwood that now covers the cabinetry and flooring in this mountain home kitchen.
+Henderson would have ended up with an entirely different kitchen had it not been for Ross Alan Reclaimed Lumber, a Los Angeles-based builder that was able to provide the stunning 200-year-old reclaimed Beachwood that now covers the cabinetry and flooring in this mountain home kitchen.